Pearson-Higher-Ed/design/c/drawer/v1.0.0-beta.1/index.md

     text: |
       Selecting some UI element on the main page can trigger the drawer to slide in from the right, for example clicking 'Help' in the header.

-      A drawer can be dismissed by clicking the included 'x' icon or by selecting the trigger element again.
+      A drawer can be dismissed by clicking the included 'x' icon, by selecting the trigger element again, or by hitting the escape key.
     contents:
       - type: wide video
         src: ./assets/show.hide.mov